niaid/viral_variant_pipeline/README.md

 Set the following environment variables:

 - The path to the directory containing your fastq inputs: `INPUTS`.
-- The path to the sinlge reference fasta file which the fastq files will be compared to: `REF_SEQ`.
+- The path to the single reference fasta file which the fastq files will be compared to: `REF_SEQ`.
 - The path to the directory that will be created for the outputs: `OUTPUTS`.

 This might look something like this: